-Elements: Informati DOMAIN Comp on about the instructional progr DOMAIN 4: PROFESSIONAL RESPONSIBILITIES Component 4c: Communicating with Families ion about the instructional program • Information about individual students • Engagement of families in the instructional program ONSIBILITIES ith Families ual students • Engagement of families in the instructional LEVEL OF PE ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Information about the instructional program Teacher provides little or no information about the instructional program to families.
+Elements: Information about the instructional program • Information about individual students • Engagement of families in the instructional program

+LEVEL OF PERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Information about the instructional program Teacher provides little or no information about the instructional program to families.
 Teacher participates in the school's activities for family communication but offers little additional information.
 Teacher provides frequent information to families, as appropriate, about the instructional program.
 Teacher provides frequent information to families, as appropriate, about the instructional program.
 Students participate in preparing materials for their families.
 Information about individual students Teacher provides minimal information to families about individual students, or the communication is inappropriate to the cultures of the families.
 Teacher does not respond, or responds insensitively, to family concerns about students.
 Teacher adheres to the school's required procedures for communicating with families.
 Responses to family concerns are minimal or may reflect occasional insensitivity to cultural norms.
 Teacher communicates with families about students' progress on a regular basis, respecting cultural norms, and is available as needed to respond to family concerns.
 Teacher provides information to families frequently on student progress, with students contributing to the design of the system.
 Response to family concerns is handled with great professional and cultural sensitivity.
 Engagement of families in the instructional program Teacher makes no attempt to engage families in the instructional program, or such efforts are inappropriate.
 Teacher makes modest and partially successful attempts to engage families in the instructional program.
 Teacher's efforts to engage families in the instructional program are frequent and successful.
 Teacher's efforts to engage families in the instructional program are frequent and successful.
 Students contribute ideas for projects that could be enhanced by family participation.

-Elements: Relationshi DOMAIN Component ps with colleagues • Involvem DOMAIN 4: PROFESSIONAL RESPONSIBILITIES Component 4d: Participating in a Professional Community Elements: Relationships with colleagues • Involvement in a culture of professional inquiry • Service to the school • Participation in school and district projects ONSIBILITIES sional Community inquiry • Service to the school Participation in school and LEVEL OF PE ERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Relationships with colleagues Teacher's relationships with colleagues are negative or self-serving.
-Teacher maintains cordial reacher maintains cordial relationships with colleagues to fulfill duties that the school or district requires.
+Component 4d: Participating in a Professional Community

+Elements: Relationships with colleagues • Involvement in a culture of professional inquiry • Service to the school • Participation in school and district projects

+LEVEL OF PERFORMANCE ELEMENT UNSATISFACTORY 1 BASIC 2 PROFICIENT 3 DISTINGUISHED 4 Relationships with colleagues Teacher's relationships with colleagues are negative or self-serving.
+Teacher maintains cordial relationships with colleagues to fulfill duties that the school or district requires.
 Relationships with colleagues are characterized by mutual support and cooperation.
 Relationships with colleagues are characterized by mutual support and cooperation.
 Teacher takes initiative in assuming leadership among the faculty.
 Involvement in a culture of professional inquiry Teacher avoids participation in a culture of inquiry, resisting opportunities to become involved.
 Teacher becomes involved in the school's culture of inquiry when invited to do so.
 Teacher actively participates in a culture of professional inquiry.
 Teacher takes a leadership role in promoting a culture of professional inquiry.
 Service to the school Teacher avoids becoming involved in school events.
 Teacher participates in school events when specifically asked.
 Teacher volunteers to participate in school events, making a substantial contribution.
 Teacher volunteers to participate in school events, making a substantial contribution, and assumes a leadership role in at least one aspect of school life.
 Participation in school and district projects Teacher avoids becoming involved in school and district projects.
 Teacher participates in school and district projects when specifically asked.
 Teacher volunteers to participate in school and district projects, making a substantial contribution.
-Teacher volunteers to participate in school and district projects, making a substantial contribution, and a substantial contribution, and assumes a leadership role in a major school or district project.
+Teacher volunteers to participate in school and district projects, making a substantial contribution, and assumes a leadership role in a major school or district project.